RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 ### JSONata

-JSONata syntax is a powerful tool that allows you to do manipulation, arithmetic as well as grouping and other transformations to the returned data.
+JSONata is a powerful tool that allows you to do manipulation, arithmetic as well as grouping and other transformations to the returned data.
 You can see all applicable functions and approaches from the [JSONata documentation site](https://docs.jsonata.org/overview).
 Sometimes it might be useful to iterate faster by using the [JSONata online editor](https://try.jsonata.org/) to see possible transformations to the returned data.

 Below are few commonly used recipes that could be helpful.